-- " All visitors must sanitize their hands prior to entry and upon exit from the RA, or wear barn-specific gloves inside the RA. - " Farmer workers should wash or sanitize their hands prior to entry and exit from the RA, or wear RA-specific gloves. - " Farm workers must wash their hands or use a hand sanitizer following contact with mortalities, unless gloves have been used to collect mortalities.
+- " Visitors must wash or sanitize their hands prior to entry and upon exit from the RA, or wear barnspecific gloves when inside the RA. - " Farm workers should wash or sanitize their hands prior to entry and exit from the RA, or wear barn specific gloves when inside the RA. - " Farm workers must wash their hands or use a hand sanitizer following contact with mortalities, unless gloves have been used to collect mortalities.
 Hand washing or sanitizer use can occur at any location on the premises and is to be performed as soon as possible after handling mortalities.

-(4) Contact with other Birds:
+(4) Contact with other birds: